lfranchi/presentations/software-transactional-memory/hackerschool-stm-outline.md

     * _takeOwnership (associates a ref w/ this transaction---sets tinfo on the ref)
     * _doSet (show how it's very simple: takes ownership, saves value)

+## Overhead

+No free lunch (unless we're at Etsy).
+All this nifty code we've seen causes a performance impact.

 # Conclusion / extra questions

 * can anyone tell me why clojure's immutable data is required for this STM system to work?